 Significant Help's aim is to convey a sense of data by giving advice and customized training.
 Not only to yield the best results.
 But also, to give institutions and companies a notion of when statistics is easy, and when it is not.
 A distinction in all stages of the data process, designing experiments, the selection of modeling approaches and the actual analysis.

 Significant is not always the same as important.
-In my work as a statistical consultant I want to help businesses and institutions to decide what to extract from data that is important to them.
-In my PhD research, I investigate what the behavior is of statistical methods under imperfect circumstances.
-I also research alternatives to the most well-known p-value based methods, in light of the current, replication crisis in science*.
+In my work as a statistical consultant, I want to help businesses and institutions to decide what to extract from data that is important to them.

 * This article sums up the 'crisis' quite well:

-At the moment she spends 4 days a week doing PhD research on Safe Statistics at Centrum Wiskunde & Informatica (CWI), the national research institute for mathematics and computer science in the Netherlands, under supervision of Prof. dr. Peter Grünwald, and 1 day a week on statistical consulting on behalf of her business Significant Help.
+At the moment she spends four days a week doing PhD research on ALL-IN meta-analysis at Centrum Wiskunde & Informatica (CWI), the national research institute for mathematics and computer science in the Netherlands, under the supervision of Prof. dr. Peter Grünwald, she governs the Dutch Society for Statistics and Operations Research (VVSOR) as a treasurer and spends one day a week on statistical consulting on behalf of her business Significant Help.

 For an overview of past projects, go to Projects.